 The experience of sleeping inside the Serengeti National Park

 We really enjoyed sleeping inside the national park, we believe it is one of the must-do experiences.
-Mainly for the sensation (and not only sensation, it is a reality) of being very close to the animals and for the sunset we saw while drinking a beer.
+Mainly for the sensation (and not only sensation, it is a reality) of being very close to the animals and for the sunset we saw while having a beer.

 At the lodge, when night falls, they make bonfires, and as romantic and idyllic as it may seem to you to be with your beer, your book, and the fire in front of you, in reality the reason is to warn the animals that you can’t go there.
 Of course, you won’t be able to take your eyes off the sky.
 The spectacle of stars, along with the silence with the occasional animal noise that you will not know what it is, is part of the experience, and you will find it hard to forget.